Skip to Content

 You won’t beat this easy 3-ingredient Aussie Damper Recipe.

-Enjoy it with lashings of butter or golden syrup around a camp fire or serve it with soup at a dinner party.
-In fact, it’s great any time you feel like your own easy homemade bread fix.
+The recipe relies on several old-fashioned recipes to get the balance of those ingredients spot on and deliver an authentic damper.
+It can be enjoyed with lashings of butter or golden syrup around a camp fire OR serve it with soup at a dinner party – in fact, it’s great any time you feel like your own easy homemade bread fix.

 Damper was first mentioned in memoirs edited by Barron Field who was a Supreme Court Judge in NSW between 1817 and 1824.